-You know your pet better than anyone – they’re your furry child.
-Don’t throw them into the wedding weekend without a little prep work.
-You’re going to be busy, so make sure you have one or two guests assigned to look after your pet so your munchkin gets properly walked and fed, medications are administered, and a bed is properly set up while you’re getting ready.
+The bride has a maid of honor, and the groom has a best man.
+Your dog needs the same kind of backup if they’re going to be part of the big day!
+You know your pet better than anyone, so don’t throw them into the festivities without a little prep work.
+You’re going to be busy, so make sure you have one or two dedicated caregivers assigned to look after Fido so he is walked and fed, medications are administered, and a bed is properly set up while you’re getting ready.

 Also, think about your pet’s health at your ceremony – many plants and flowers are toxic if eaten, and hot sand can burn the pads of an animal’s feet.
 And, of course, don’t forget the water.
 Just as every bride needs lots of hydration on her big day, so does your pet.
 A beach wedding can get hot!